-The power unit should be operated from a seperately fused or circuit breaker protected circuit.

-The primary input voltage connection terminal board is located behind the access door on the rear panel.

-Install three primary leads plus one ground wire (see FIG. 1 for proper wire and fuse sizes) through the inlet hole in the rear of the unit.

-The primary cables connect to terminals labeled L or LINE.
-A FOURTH LEAD (GROUND CONNECTION) SHOULD BE FASTENED TO THE TERMINAL LABELED GND.
-The other end of the ground lead or cable should be attached to a suitable ground such as a water pipe, ground rod, ect.
-Use whatever grounding means is acceptable to the local
+The ARC-1850 should be operated from a separate fused or circuit breaker protected circuit.
+Install three primary leads plus one ground wire (see tables for proper wire and fuse sizes) through the inlet hole in the rear of the unit, using proper strain relief.
+The primary cables connect to the terminals L or line.
+The fourth lead (ground connection) should be fastened to the welder from the ground bolt.
+The other end of the ground lead or cable should be attached to a suitable ground such as a water pipe, ground rod, etc.

-Figure 2 CONTROL PANEL FRONT

-The stud labeled GND is connected to the unit chassis and is for grounding purposes only.
-Do not connect a wire from the terminal labeled GND to one of the three-phase line terminals as this may result in "hot" power unit chassis